kaiwei-l/Machine-Learning-Beginner/Logistic-Regression/Notes.md

 ### Gradient ascent
 * Definition
-  * If we want to find the maximum point on a function, then the best way to move is in the direction of the gradient
+  * If we want to find the maximum point on a function, then the best way to move is in the direction of the gradient.
+In other words, gradient ascent algorithm helps us minimize the error between actual and predicted values.
+(Linear Algebra: Best-fit line)
+* Terminology
+  * Weights: Coefficients of our function
 * Formula
   * $\nabla f(x, y) = \begin{matrix} \frac{\partial f(x, y)}{\partial x} \\\ \frac{\partial f(x, y)}{\partial y} \end{matrix}$
 * Gradient ascent algorithm